-The Atlas allows you to hear how various phrases are spoken in many different Cree and Innu dialects from across Canada.
+The Atlas allows you to listen to various phrases spoken in many different Algonquian languages like Cree, Innu, Ojibwe, etc.

 To hear a phrase, click on the markers e.g. on the map.
 Each marker indicates where the speaker is from, and should be representative of the language spoken in that area (see Legend).
 There are also two buttons in the bottom-right of the map that play the English and French versions of the phrase.

 At any time, only one phrase is shown.
 To change the phrase, use the two boxes in the upper-right of the map.
 The top one allows you to change what category of phrases you wish you listen to (for a total of 21 conversations topics), while the bottom one allows you to select a particular phrase.
 Categories and phrases are arranged according to a language learning progression.

 You can move around on the map and zoom in to particular regions using the map controls in the upper-left.